kenegozi/kenegozi.github.io/_posts/2006-10-10-a-generic-execute-callback-for-activerecord-executelttgt.markdown

 Thanks to [hammett](http://hammett.castleproject.org/) who [pointed me there](http://kenegozi.com/blog/CommentView,guid,BCCBB3BE-CB4B-4859-A675-0C4918C0900D.aspx).

-Anyway - now I read it from <html> to </html>, and I saw the part [about running HQL using the Execute Callback](http://wiki.castleproject.org/activerecord/documentation/trunk/usersguide/hql.html#ExecCallback)
+Anyway - now I read it from &lt;html&gt; to &lt;/html&gt;, and I saw the part [about running HQL using the Execute Callback](http://wiki.castleproject.org/activerecord/documentation/trunk/usersguide/hql.html#ExecCallback)

 There are examples, each one with two flavors: "not using generics", and "using generics".
 Well, the one about the Execute Callback is misleading.
 It should have been "not using anonymous method" and "using anonymous methods", since the second one does not use generics.